If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘And there wasn’t even a hint of the tongue of Mordor,’ Harry joked.

 ‘You’re healed.’
 She sighed and tucked her wand away.
-‘I would insist you remain here for the night, so I can keep an eye on you since you’ve exhausted most of your magic with whatever you were doing, but I doubt you’d stay.’
+‘I would insist you remain here for the night, so I can keep an eye on you after you exhausted most of your magic with whatever you were doing, but I doubt you’d stay.’

 ‘Already?’
 Harry flexed his hand.
 ‘Seems as good as new.’